isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 -   **Connect**: Select this option to connect to the AEM server.
 The option is disabled when Oxygen XML Author is connected to the AEM Server.
 -   **Refresh**: Select this option to get the latest status of the files and folder from the AEM repository.

+    >[!NOTE]
+    >
-    **Note:** Ensure that you save your files before you refresh them.
+    >Ensure that you save your files before you refresh them.
 When you select **Refresh** option, you get a warning to save your files before refreshing them.
 If you haven't saved your files, you can click **Cancel** and save them.

 -   **Settings**: You can use this option to open the general Preferences dialog of the Plugin.
 -   **Logout**: Select this option to close the AEM server connection.
 This option is available only if you are using the Web Authentication mode.